JetBrains/Qodana/topics/flexinspect.md

 <img src="flexinspect-psi-tree.gif" width="881" alt="Reviewing a PSI tree of a file" border-effect="line"/>

 ### Create your inspection

+<link-summary>Study the example snippet containing the inspection code written in Kotlin.</link-summary>

 You can develop your inspection using the template that you've [already created](#Create+an+inspection+file).
 In this example, you can iterate over all methods and use the `isConstructor()` method to check whether a class has a constructor method.